gabridome/docs/c-lightning_with_postgresql_reliability.md

 NOTE: One important setting is the `application_name` in the primary_conninfo parameter.

-**The `application_name` will make the Master server activate the synchronous replication.
-It must have the same value of the `synchronous_standby_names` parameter on the master server.**
+**The `application_name` will make the primary server activate the synchronous replication.
+It must have the same value of the `synchronous_standby_names` parameter on the primary server.**

-Now start postgresql on the master and on the client.
+Now start postgresql on the primary and on the standby server.

 ```bash
 sudo systemctl start postgresql